oneapi-src/oneDPL/documentation/library_guide/cmake_support.rst

 Example CMake Invocation
 ========================
-CMake generates build scripts which can then be used to build and link your application.
+After creating a ``CMakeLists.txt`` file for their project, a user may use a command line CMake invocation to generate build scripts for their project.

-Below is an example Linux CMake invocation which generates build scripts for the project in the parent directory with the icpx compiler, tbb backend and release build type:
+Below is an example Linux CMake invocation which generates build scripts for the project with the icpx compiler, tbb backend and release build type:

 .. code:: cpp

   mkdir build && cd build
   cmake -DCMAKE_CXX_COMPILER=icpx -DCMAKE_BUILD_TYPE=release -DONEDPL_PAR_BACKEND=tbb ..

 Below is an example Windows CMake invocation which generates Ninja build scripts for the project in the parent directory with the icx compiler, OpenMP backend and debug build type:

 .. code:: cpp

   mkdir build && cd build
   cmake -GNinja -DCMAKE_CXX_COMPILER=icx -DCMAKE_BUILD_TYPE=debug -DONEDPL_PAR_BACKEND=openmp ..

+Both of these examples assume the starting working directory is the project's base directory which contains ``CMakeLists.txt``.
+The build scripts are generated in a newly created ``build`` directory.

 Example Build command